 El Anatsui is an internationally acclaimed artist who transforms simple materials into complex assemblages that create distinctive visual impact.
-He uses resources typically discarded such as liquor bottle caps and cassava graters to create sculpture that defies categorization.
-His use of these materials reflects his interest in reuse, transformation, and an intrinsic desire to connect to his continent while transcending the limitations of place.
-His work can interrogate the history of colonialism, and draw connections between consumption, waste, and the environment, but at the core is his unique formal language that distinguishes his practice.
+He uses resources typically discarded such as liquor bottle caps, printing plates and cassava graters to create sculpture that defies categorization.
+His use of these materials reflects his interest in reuse, transformation, and an intrinsic desire to connect to his continent of Africa while transcending the limitations of place.
+His work can interrogate the history of colonialism and draw connections between consumption, waste, and the environment, but at the core is his unique formal language that distinguishes his practice.

-In morphing to fit various installation spaces, Anatsui’s sculptures, which are often wall-based, challenge long-held views of sculpture as something rigid and insistent and open up his work to exist on its own terms.
-“I work more like a sculptor and a painter put together,” he said in an interview with Chika Okeke-Agulu that accompanied a solo exhibition at the Sterling and Francine Clark Art Institute in (2011).
+In morphing to fit various installation spaces, Anatsui’s sculptures challenge long-held views of sculpture as something rigid and insistent, opening up his work to exist on its own terms.
+“I work more like a sculptor and a painter put together,” he said in an interview with Chika Okeke-Agulu that accompanied a solo exhibition at the Sterling and Francine Clark Art Institute in 2011.
 In a New York Times review of his (2010) solo exhibition at Jack Shainman Gallery, Roberta Smith wrote “…the works evoke lace but also chain mail; quilts but also animal hides; garments but also mosaic, not to mention the rich ceremonial cloths of numerous cultures.
 Their drapes and folds have a voluptuous sculptural presence, but also an undeniably glamorous bravado.”

-Anatsui is included in numerous private and public collections including the Metropolitan Museum of Art, New York, the Museum of Modern Art, New York, the Brooklyn Museum, New York, the Centre Pompidou, Paris, the Los Angeles County Museum of Art, California, the Bill and Melinda Gates Foundation, Washington, the Akron Art Museum, Ohio, the St. Louis Art Museum, Missouri, the Museum Kunstpalast, Dusseldorf, the Setagaya Museum, Tokyo, and the British Museum, London.
+Public collections include the Metropolitan Museum of Art, New York, the Museum of Modern Art, New York, the Brooklyn Museum, New York, the Centre Pompidou, Paris, the Los Angeles County Museum of Art, California, the Bill and Melinda Gates Foundation, Washington, the Akron Art Museum, Ohio, the St. Louis Art Museum, Missouri, the Museum Kunstpalast, Dusseldorf, the Setagaya Museum, Tokyo, and the British Museum, London.

-El Anatsui has been represented by Jack Shainman Gallery since 2008.
-Solo exhibitions with the gallery include Pot of Wisdom (2012), El Anatsui (2010) and Zebra Crossing (2008).
+El Anatsui has been represented by Jack Shainman Gallery since 2005.
+Solo exhibitions with the gallery include Trains of Thought (2014), Pot of Wisdom (2012), El Anatsui (2010), and Zebra Crossing (2008).
 Five Decades (2015) which originated at the gallery’s upstate location, The School, and traveled to Carriageworks in association with the Sydney Festival, Australia, in 2016.